tanjazlender/MicrobiomePrime/README.md

 The sequence IDs in this file should match the sequence IDs in the relative abundance and taxonomy tables.

 **4. Taxonomy**

+File name: `taxonomy.csv` or `taxonomy.tsv`

 This file contains the taxonomic classification of the sequences identified in the samples.
 Each sequence ID is assigned to different taxonomic ranks, such as domain, phylum, class, order, family, and genus.

-*File name: taxonomy.csv or taxonomy.tsv*

 <details>
   <summary>Click here to see a taxonomy file example.</summary>